Ghostkeeper/MetaProgrammingWorkshop/notes.md

 	-1
 	```
 6. You could replace the prints with logging or profiling later, just in one place.
+7. Present alternatives: Class decorator or going crazy with a metaclass?

 Class Decorators
 ----